 - Guest Data Sheet--- The data sheet includes required personal information and a section describing the Guest’s proposed activities (which organization, when, what kind of activities, etc).
 If the Guest has not been at Caltech before, the information in this form will be used to set up a new Oracle record and a Caltech UID will be generated.
 If the Guest has an existing Oracle record, the information will be used to update the original record.

-- Confidentiality and Non-Disclosure Agreement for Temporary Assignments should be signed by the Guest and the Guest’s supervisor or Division Administrator.
+- Confidentiality and Non-Disclosure Agreement for Guest Assignments should be signed by the Guest.

 - Patent Agreement signed by the Guest.